-Mr. Grote has been the chairman of the Audit Committee since his appointment in 2015.
-The other members of the Audit Committee in 2016 were Mrs. Bruzelius, Mr. Hughes and Mr. Sluimers.
+Mr. Grote has been chairman of the Audit Committee since his appointment in 2015.
+The other members of the Audit Committee in 2017 were Mrs. Bruzelius, Mr. Hughes and Mr. Sluimers.
 All members of the Audit Committee have extensive accounting and financial management expertise.
-The Audit Committee held six meetings during 2016.
-The attendance record of the members can be seen in the Supervisory Board attendance chart.
+The Audit Committee held ten meetings during 2017.
+The attendance record of the members can be seen in the attendance chart under Supervisory Board activities.
 Issues discussed in Audit Committee meetings were reported back to the full Supervisory Board in subsequent meetings.

-- The hard close, which was discussed with the intention of improving efficiency of the year-end process and to highlight important issues for the annual financial statements.
-AkzoNobel performed a hard close as of October 31, 2016
+- The hard close, which was discussed with the intention of improving the efficiency of the year-end process and to highlight important issues for the annual financial statements.
+AkzoNobel performed a hard close as of October 31, 2017

 - The quality of the external audit

 The Audit Committee performed the annual review of the services of the external auditor, and at each meeting it considered and assessed the status of the auditor’s independence.
 Further details on the external auditors can be found in the Governance and compliance section.